Written 28 July 2025 · Last edited 17 September 2025 ~ 12 min read

 Data is linearly separable if you can draw a straight line (in 2D), a plane (in 3D), or a hyperplane (in higher dimensions) that perfectly divides two classes of points: everything on one side belongs to Class A, everything on the other belongs to Class B.

-A class is simply a label — the “bucket” each data point belongs to.
+A class is simply a label.
+What “thing” each data point belongs to.
+For example:

-In this article, we focus on binary classification: every point is either Class A or Class B, and the perceptron’s job is to separate them as simply as possible.
+Perceptrons focus on binary classification; every point is either Class A or Class B, and the Perceptron separates them as simply as possible.

 Imagine plotting two types of points: